Rounak-Ghosh/Rounak-Ghosh/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React JS🤣
+- 🌱 I’m currently learning React JS
 - 👫 I’m looking to collaborate with developers 💻
 - 🥅 2022 Goals : Build more projects 👨‍🎓
-- 📫 How to reach me: rounakghosh100@gmail.com
+- 📫 How to reach me: rounakghosh189@gmail.com
 - 💻 Personal website: https://rounak-ghosh.github.io/